 The Pritzker Legal Research Center supports the research and information needs of the Northwestern Pritzker School of Law community.
 Reference librarians are available to help patrons develop research strategies and to identify and locate resources.
 However, librarians do not perform research for our patrons or give legal advice.
-Research support is available at the library's reference desk, on the phone (312-503-8450), via chat and via email at email@example.com.
+Research support is available at the library's reference desk, on the phone (312-503-8450), via chat at Ask PLRC and via email at firstname.lastname@example.org.

 NUsearch is the discovery tool for the Northwestern University Libraries' vast collection of books, journals, articles and multimedia.
 It can help you discover books in the law library's collection, items from the Main Library or any of Northwestern's subject libraries and also articles in many of our electronic databases.